Telecom makes digital mark... officially changes to Spark

 “We now do much more than provide a copper line telephone service and we no longer own the fixed line network," Moutter says.

-"We’re into a whole raft of new technologies…business cloud services, data centres, Internet TV, whatever new is around the corner."
+"We’re into a whole raft of new technologies…business cloud services, data centers, Internet TV, whatever new is around the corner."

 According to Moutter, the Telecom brand "simply didn’t reflect this new world."